kizniche/Mycodo/docs/Supported-Inputs.md

 - Libraries: paho-mqtt, jmespath
 - Dependencies: [paho-mqtt](https://pypi.org/project/paho-mqtt), [jmespath](https://pypi.org/project/jmespath)

 A single topic is subscribed to and the returned JSON payload contains one or more key/value pairs.
 The given JSON Key is used as a JMESPATH expression to find the corresponding value that will be stored for that channel.
 Be sure you select and save the Measurement Unit for each channel.
 Once the unit has been saved, you can convert to other units in the Convert Measurement section.
 Example expressions for jmespath (https://jmespath.org) include <i>temperature</i>, <i>sensors[0].temperature</i>, and <i>bathroom.temperature</i> which refer to the temperature as a direct key within the first entry of sensors or as a subkey of bathroom, respectively.
 Jmespath elements and keys that contain special characters have to be enclosed in double quotes, e.g. <i>"sensor-1".temperature</i>.
+Warning: If using multiple MQTT Inputs or Functions, ensure the Client IDs are unique.

 #### Options